aue/encorelist/README.md

 # Encore List
-A work in progess for now.
+A work in progress for now.

 Keep track of tasks by setting and earning points.
 Use them to redeem your own rewards.